pretix/pretix-docs/docs/tutorial/products.md

 ### Speaker ticket

-Next, we are going to create a speaker ticket that is free, but can onl be purchased with a voucher.
+Next, we are going to create a speaker ticket that is free, but can only be purchased with a voucher.
 For that, we will navigate to [Event] → "Products" → "Products" and click the :btn:Clone: button next to the standard ticket in order to clone it.
 We will name the new ticket "Speaker ticket", provide a translation, and change the "default price" to €0.00, leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.
-We will switch to the "Availability" tab, check the box next to "This product can only be bought using a voucher" and click the :btn:Save: button.
+We will switch to the "Availability" tab and check the box next to "This product can only be bought using a voucher".
+The toggle next to that option needs to be set to "Hide product if unavailable".
+This means that the ticket will only be displayed to people who hold a corresponding voucher in our shop.
+Once we have set the checkbox and toggle, we will click the :btn:Save: button.

 Our plan is to send voucher codes to our invited speakers which will grant them access to this specialized type of ticket.
 For more information on vouchers, see [vouchers](../topics/index.md)